OwaisUghratdar/OwaisUghratdar/README.md

 # Hi there 👋

-I'm a 4th-year computer science student with the passion to solve problems and build new things.
+I'm a frontend developer with the passion to solve problems and build new things.
 I have a wide array of experiences which I gained through different avenues.
-I am looking for internship opportunities and junior positions to learn new skills and gain new experiences.

 ## Projects